-Situated 10 minutes drive along the waterfront from Auckland’s CBD is Ōkahu Bay.
+Situated 10 minutes drive along the waterfront from Auckland’s CBD is Ōkahu (Bay).
 Looking out across the Waitematā towards Rangitoto there was once a carpet of kūtai / mussels forming extensive reefs in the Rangitoto channel.
-Working in partnership with Ngāti Whātua Ōrākei, the Revive Our Gulf project is working to establish kūtai beds and restore the mauri / life force of Ōkahu Bay.
+Working in partnership with Ngāti Whātua Ōrākei, the Revive Our Gulf project is working to establish kūtai beds and improve the mauri / life force of Ōkahu.

-For Ngāti Whātua Ōrākei, this work has been multigenerational, and follows a vision for Ōkahu Bay laid down almost 10-years ago in the Ngāti Whātua Ōrākei long-term ecological restoration plan:
+For Ngāti Whātua Ōrākei, this work has been multigenerational, and follows a vision for Ōkahu laid down almost 10 years ago in the Ngāti Whātua Ōrākei long-term ecological restoration plan:

 “Waters fit to swim in at all times, with thriving marine eco-systems that provide sustainable kaimoana resources to a Ngāti Whātua Ōrākei community who have strong daily presence in and on the bay as users and kaitiaki”.